 When Do Cats Chatter?

-You will likely notice that your cat only tends to make the chattering sound when it cannot catch the target.
-The cat sees its prey and knows it is within range, but some object or force blocks its path.
-Since it cannot take down the prey, it’s likely frustrated, especially as the birds carry on day after day, paying little attention to the cat.
+You will likely notice that your cat only tends to make the chattering sound when they cannot catch the target.
+The cat sees its prey and knows it is within range, but some object or force blocks their path.
+Since they cannot take down the prey, they’re likely frustrated, especially as the birds carry on day after day, paying little attention to the cat.